- Common uses

 HOW should this medicine be used?

-Selinexor comes as a tablet to take by mouth.
-It is usually taken with or without food on days 1 and 3 of each week.
+Selinexor comes as a tablet to take by mouth with or without food.
+For use in combination with dexamethasone for the treatment of multiple myeloma or for the treatment of DLBCL, selinexor is usually taken on days 1 and 3 of each week.
+For use in combination with bortezomib and dexamethasone for the treatment of multiple myeloma, selinexor is usually taken once a week.
 Take selinexor at around the same time of day every day that you take it.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take selinexor exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole with water; do not split, chew, or crush them.